Miss Immodesty Blaize

 Opening at the Arts Theatre next month, Immodesty Blaize and Walter's Burlesque will be closed to under-15s and claims to feature "domination and gratification at its raunchiest best".

-Mr Beattie, head of ad firm TBWA, said: "I've seen the future and she's wearing contrarotating nipple tassels.
+Beattie, head of ad firm TBWA, said: "I've seen the future and she's wearing

 "This will be a night out like they used to have.
 It's sexy, intelligent, funny, camp, energetic, satirical, risqué, androgynous, exuberant and at least seven other camiknicker-clad adjectives."